ejhammond/react-responsive-system/README.md

 };
 ```

 > Tip: If you're using the Hook with TypeScript, you may be interested in the `ResponsiveProps` type that's exported from the library.
-[See an example](https://github.com/tripphamm/react-responsive-system/blob/master/example/responsiveSystem.ts#L19)
+Have a look in the example folder, [here](https://github.com/tripphamm/react-responsive-system/blob/master/example/responsiveSystem.ts#L22) [and here](https://github.com/tripphamm/react-responsive-system/blob/master/example/componentUsingHook.tsx#L9)

 ### `useScreenClass` Hook